Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Introduction

 \subsection{Related work}

 To our knowledge, two methods have been proposed to assess sensitivity of effect estimates to PI violation.
-The method used in \cite{Ding2017} is the closest to our work.
-In the one-sided noncompliance context, this method allows the mean of $Y_0$ given $X$ to differ between compliers and noncompliers by a ratio that serves as the sensitivity parameter, and estimates effects under each value of the sensitivity parameter by modifying a PI-based weighting estimator. \cite{Ding2017} used this method with a binary outcome (flu-related hospitalization).
+The method used in Ding and Lu (2017) \cite{Ding2017} is the closest to, and inspired, our work.
+In the one-sided noncompliance context, this method allows the mean of $Y_0$ given $X$ to differ between compliers and noncompliers by a ratio that serves as the sensitivity parameter, and estimates effects under each value of the sensitivity parameter by modifying a PI-based weighting estimator.
+The application was with a binary outcome, flu-related hospitalization.
 A drawback is that with a binary outcome this mean ratio parameter may yield predictions greater than~1.
 This motivated our expansion of the range of sensitivity parameterizations to accommodate different outcome types.
 Also, we consider sensitivity analysis techniques pairing with different types of PI-based estimators, not just the weighting estimator.
-The second sensitivity analysis method is that of \cite{wang2023SensitivityAnalysesPrincipal} for survival outcomes, which imputes unobserved $C$ and $Y_0$ under a parametric model containing a hazard ratio sensitivity parameter.
+The second sensitivity analysis method is that of Wang et al. (2023) \cite{wang2023SensitivityAnalysesPrincipal} for survival outcomes, which imputes unobserved $C$ and $Y_0$ under a parametric model containing a hazard ratio sensitivity parameter.
 This work differs from our approach in that it relies on this parametric model for identification, whereas we make explicit the assumption required for identification and then use modeling only for estimation.
 We also avoid refitting models for every value of the sensitivity parameter.

-Within the principal stratification framework, methods exist to assess sensitivity to violation of assumptions other than PI, e.g., treatment assignment ignorability \citep{Schwartz2012,Mercatanti2017} and ER \citep[see][]{baiocchi2014InstrumentalVariableMethods}.
-These are not our current focus.
+There are methods to assess sensitivity of principal causal effect estimates to violation of other assumptions: treatment assignment ignorability \cite{Schwartz2012,Mercatanti2017} and ER \cite{baiocchi2014InstrumentalVariableMethods}.
+These are not our focus.